We Can Help You Create The Estate Plan You Need

 Regardless of the size and value of what you own that is your estate.
 I am sure that after you die, you would want certain people to receive things from your estate.
 Whether a family heirloom to a special gift for your children, the distribution of your estate is something that should be planned so that the right people receive it and at the appropriate time.
 Additionally, you would want this to occur with less fees for taxes, attorneys, and the courts.

 Preparing a plan prior to death and naming those that you wish to receive things from your estate is estate planning.
 Nonetheless, there are many other important facets to quality estate planning.
 Such as:

-The reasons why most people fail to plan ahead for estate planning is all based around their perception and awareness.
+The reasons why most people fail to plan ahead for estate planning is all based on their perception and awareness.
 People reason that they have not accumulated enough assets, they are still too young, too busy, there is more than enough time, they are overwhelmed with the process and don’t know where to begin, who to call.
-All of these reasons are what keeps most people from proper planning, and then without any warning they are gone and the survivors of their family have the burden of dealing with the estate.
+All of these reasons are what keep most people from proper planning, and then without any warning, they are gone and the survivors of their family have the burden of dealing with the estate.

 So let’s look at the two most common scenarios where you wish you would have planned.
 The first is if you become disabled.
 If you cannot work anymore or run your business as a result of either physical or mental disability, and your assets are titled only in your name, an appointee of the court is the only one that can sign on your behalf.
 In this case, the court and not your loved one control the use of your assets and your care, usually in the form of a guardianship.
 This becomes expensive, and can leave you in a horrible financial situation if you should recover in the future.